 Prerequisite: BA 301, BA 340, BA 382, EC 102, EC 103.

 Investigates business policy, strategy, structure, and process in an international context.
 Focuses on the international business environment and management practices outside the United States.
-Students develop an understanding of the complex and varied role of the general manager in a non-domestic environment.
+Students develop an under standing of the complex and varied role of the general manager in a non-domestic environment.
 Topics include the international environment; the role of the general manager overseas; and global strategies, policies, and processes.
 (Fall only)

 BA 417 Advanced Organizational Behavior (3.00 cr.)
 Prerequisite: BA 300 or BA 301, and 60 credits.
 Readings and discussion of advanced topics related to the behavior of individuals and groups in organizations.
-Primary emphasis on exploration of current practices and of individuals and groups in organizations.
 Primary emphasis on exploration of current practices and research which are changing our understanding of human behavior in organizations.
 Focuses on discussion of useful and usable knowledge.